Time To Rebuild The Malaysian Judiciary

 Lack of Technical knowledge

-A major complaint of the Bar has always been that our judges lack deep knowledge of commercial law.
+A major complaint about the Bar has always been that our judges lack deep knowledge of commercial law.
 Commerce is the lifeline of every nation.
 Those who administer the law should know it well.

 Why can’t a judge work till he is 75?